Assessment in Education – Its Types & Purpose

 12. Interim Assessments

-An interim assessment, as the name suggests, checks how a student is doing midway through a course.
+An interim assessment, as the name suggests, evaluates a student’s progress midway through a course.
 It’s mainly to see if the student is gearing up for the final exam.
-Think of interim assessment as something between a check-in during the course (formative assessment) and the big final test (summative assessment).
+Think of an interim assessment as something between a check-in during the course (formative assessment) and the big final test (summative assessment).

 13. Alternative Assessments

-Alternative assessment is a way of figuring out what students know by looking at how they apply their new knowledge to real tasks.
-It’s a more personalised approach, where the instructor tailors the evaluation to each student’s needs and abilities.
+Alternative assessment focuses on how students apply their newly acquired knowledge to real-world tasks.
+It’s a more personalised approach, where the teacher tailors the evaluation to each student’s needs and abilities.

-Instead of relying on standardised tests, students dive into hands-on tasks that make them use what they’ve learned.
 This type of assessment gives the teacher a better understanding of how well a student grasps a subject.
+They capture deeper understanding, critical thinking, and student voice.

 Closing Thoughts

 Alright, that’s the scoop on assessments in school!
-Whether it’s a quick check or a big test, assessments help teachers see how we’re doing.
+Whether it’s a quick check or a big test, assessments help teachers see how they are doing.
 It’s not just about grades – it’s about learning and getting better.
-So, as we use these assessments, let’s keep things fun, helpful, and all about growing smarter.
-Here’s to learning and growing together in the awesome world of education!

 © 2022 - All Rights Reserved.